0xhebi/picoCTF-Writeups-2019/10.Empire1/Writeup.md

 Our request payload should have query like this :<br>
 <code>'+ (SELECT hex(substr(secret,0,1))  FROM user where id="3") +'</code>

-The idea is to make request till i reach reach number 0 as an output which would indicate that the value ends there.
-Once i collect all the hexadecimal digits,the single digits should be compared with (a,b,c,d,e,f) and one of those could give me missing part of the whole flag.
+<p>The idea is to make request till i reach reach number 0 as an output which would indicate that the value ends there.
+Once i collect all the hexadecimal digits,the single digits should be compared with (a,b,c,d,e,f) and one of those could give me missing part of the whole flag.</p>

-So I've made a <a href="https://github.com/DejanJS/picoCTF-Writeups-2019/blob/master/10.Empire1/script.py">script</a> that will do this for us.
+<p>So I've made a <a href="https://github.com/DejanJS/picoCTF-Writeups-2019/blob/master/10.Empire1/script.py">script</a> that will do this for us.</p>

-Let's explain what is going on in this script:
+<p>Let's explain what is going on in this script:</p>

 You are going to need some scraping library , I've used Beautiful Soup,since response that we need is being generated inside of the other page and csrf token is binded to input field, so you have to keep session alive.